finict/sharppcap/Tutorial/README.md

 The function that opens a device for capture is `Open()` which is overloaded with some arguments as follows:

 *   `Open()`
-*   `Open(DeviceMode mode)`
+*   `Open(DeviceModes mode)`
-*   `Open(DeviceMode mode, int read_timeout)`
+*   `Open(DeviceModes mode, int read_timeout)`

 The above two arguments deserve some further explanation.

-`DeviceMode` In normal mode (`DeviceMode.Normal`), a network adapter only captures packets addressed directly to it; the packets exchanged by other hosts on the network are ignored.
-Instead, when the adapter is in promiscuous mode (`DeviceMode.Promiscuous`) it captures all packets whether they are destined to it or not.
+`DeviceModes` In normal mode (`DeviceModes.Normal`), a network adapter only captures packets addressed directly to it; the packets exchanged by other hosts on the network are ignored.
+Instead, when the adapter is in promiscuous mode (`DeviceModes.Promiscuous`) it captures all packets whether they are destined to it or not.
 This means that on shared media (like non-switched Ethernet), libpcap/WinPcap will be able to capture the packets of other hosts.
 Promiscuous mode is the default for most capture applications, so we enable it in the following example.
 NOTE: Promiscuous mode can be detected via network means so if you are capturing in promiscuous mode you may be able to be detected by other entities on the network.
 Search for "detect promiscuous" via a web search engine for more information.

 `read_timeout`: Specifies the read timeout, in milliseconds.
 A read on the adapter (for example, using the `GetNextPacket()` function) will always return after `read_timeout` milliseconds, even if no packets are available from the network. `read_timeout` also defines the interval between statistical reports if the adapter is in statistical mode (see the _[Gathering statistics on the network traffic](#statistics)_ section).
 Setting `read_timeout` to 0 means no timeout, a read on the adapter never returns if no packets arrive.
 A -1 timeout on the other side causes a read on the adapter to always return immediately.